aaryan-rawat-au8/Dhwani_RIS_assignment/README.md

 ### How to run the code:-

--install npm dependencies.(npm i)
+*install npm dependencies.(npm i)
--type 'nodemon src/app.js' to run the server.
+*type 'nodemon src/app.js' to run the server.

 API :-